-- My bedroom is free of noise, light or devices.
+- Keep your bedroom free of noise, light or devices.
 No TV.

 - Keep a consistent schedule of getting into bed at roughly the same time and getting up at the same time.

-- Get in bed at nine for example, read fiction for about an hour and then turn off my light.
+- Get in bed at nine for example, read for about an hour and then turn off light.

-- A comfortable bed with good quality down pillows, cotton sheets and down comforter.
+- Get a comfortable bed with good quality down pillows, cotton sheets and down comforter.

 - Prefer a natural foam mattress to coils.
 Latex foam stays true to your temperature and doesn’t over heat you.
 Especially important after fifty!